Transfer of a cooperative apartment – how to do it right

 Financing the transfer

-Documents necessary for a cooperative share transfer
+Documents required for the transfer of a cooperative share

 Podpis dokumentů potřebných pro převod družstevního podílu